-But there is a deeper level you can go to develop independence.
+There is however, a deeper level you can go to develop independence.
 You can help your kids develop processes necessary to become independent.
-If they don’t have the processes needed for independence, they will always be dependent on others regardless of their ability and skills.
+If they don’t have these, they will always be dependent on others regardless of their ability and skills.

 Here are three processes of independence you can develop: